Franzferdinan51/Nexus-Docs/README.md

 *   **Policy Evolution**: Trace how specific terminology (e.g., "Climate Change") evolved across decades of government whitepapers.

 ### 🌐 Human Rights Monitoring
-*   **Field Report Aggregation**: Ingest messy field notes and photos to identify repeat perpetrators or locations of interest across different regions.
+*   **Field Report Aggregation**: Ingest messy field notes and scanned witness testimonies to identify repeat perpetrators or locations of interest.
-*   **Verification**: Cross-reference user-submitted footage with satellite data or known geographic landmarks using multimodal analysis.
+*   **Visual Documentation**: Archive and analyze photo evidence of damage or locations, linking them to specific dates and events in the timeline.

 ---